 - 4.1.1 The Permittee shall cause to be conducted a performance test at any specified emission unit when so directed by the Environmental Protection Division ("Division").
 The test results shall be submitted to the Division within 60 days of the completion of the testing.
 Any tests shall be performed and conducted using methods and procedures that have been previously specified or approved by the Division.
 [391-3-1-.02(6)(b)1(i)] - 4.1.2 The Permittee shall provide the Division thirty (30) days (or sixty (60) days for tests required by 40 CFR Part 63) prior written notice of the date of any performance test(s) to afford the Division the opportunity to witness and/or audit the test, and shall provide with the notification a test plan in accordance with Division guidelines.
 [391-3-1-.02(3)(a) and 40 CFR 63.7(b)(1)] - 4.1.3 Performance and compliance tests shall be conducted and data reduced in accordance with applicable procedures and methods specified in the Division's Procedures for Testing and Monitoring Sources of Air Pollutants.
 The methods for the determination of compliance with emission limits listed under Sections 3.2, 3.3, 3.4 and 3.5 are as follows: - a.
 Method 1 or 1A, as applicable, shall be used for the determination of sample point locations. - b.
 Method 2 shall be used for the determination of stack gas flow rate. - c.
 Method 3B shall be used for the determination of the emission rate correction factor or excess air (Method 3A may be used as an alternative to Method 3B). - d.
-Method 4 or 320 shall be used for the determination of stack moisture. - e.
-Method 7E or 320 shall be used for the determination of the nitrogen oxides concentration. - f.
+Method 4 shall be used for the determination of stack moisture. - e.
+Method 7E shall be used for the determination of nitrogen oxides concentration. - f.
 Method 9 and the procedures contained in Section 1.3 of the above referenced document shall be used for the determination of opacity. - g.
-Method 10 or 320 shall be used for the determination of carbon monoxide concentration. - h.
-Method 25A, 18, or 320 shall be used for the determination of VOC concentration. - i.
-Method 320 or 323 shall be used for the determination of formaldehyde concentration.
+Method 10 shall be used for the determination of carbon monoxide concentration. - h.
+Methods 18 and Method 25A with the use of a methane cutter as described in 40 CFR 1065.265, Method 18, or Method 320 shall be used for the determination of volatile organic compounds concentration.